rihafilip/Depender/Assignment.md

 | `**` | match any file or zero or more nested directories |s
 | `?` | match any single character except directory separator |

-more than two stars in a success are taken as an error

 ***dependency-pattern***
 ```yaml
 type: ( module | file )